liladino/liladino/README.md

-- 👋 Hi, I’m @liladino
+👋 Hi, I’m @liladino
-- I'm a junior CE student
-- I like to play chess and to make music
+I like to play chess and to make music